lepture/authlib/docs/flask/2/openid-connect.rst

 OpenID Connect 1.0 uses JWT a lot.
 Make sure you have the basic understanding of :ref:`jose`.

-For OpenID Connect, we need to understand at lease four concepts:
+For OpenID Connect, we need to understand at least four concepts:

 1. **alg**: Algorithm for JWT
 2. **key**: Private key for JWT